 The Mediterranean Diet is not just an eating pattern, though.
 It is a way of living that encourages good times to be had with good company and in good health.

 2. Be Physically Active

-To find balance the balance in exercise, the American Heart Association encourages individuals to participate in at least 150 minutes of aerobic exercise each week, breaking down to 30 minutes of physical activity five out of the seven days.
-Strength training should too be incorporated at least two to three times weekly to preserve and grow muscle mass, which in turn supports a healthy metabolism with advancing age.
+The American Heart Association encourages individuals to participate in at least 150 minutes of aerobic exercise each week.
+This breaks down to 30 minutes of physical activity five out of the seven days.

 3. Smoke Cessation

-So with tobacco identified as the leading preventable cause of death in the U.S., there really is no better time to quit!
-Not only are you benefiting the health of your own body to live longer, but considering the health of others by reducing secondhand smoke.
+So with tobacco identified as the leading preventable cause of death in America, there really is no better time to quit!
+Not only are you benefiting the health of your own body, but considering the health of others by reducing secondhand smoke.

 4. Moderate Alcohol Intake

 Moderate alcohol intake has shown to be cardioprotective, including in the Meditarranean diet.
 However, partaking in too many happy hours can have some not-so-happy consequences on your health.
 Drinking too much can raise blood pressure and triglyceride levels.
 It can also increase the risk for heart disease disease, stroke, liver damage and premature death.